jan-henkel/ntb/readme.md

 It was initially inspired by the cs231n assignments from Stanford University (by now little remains of the original code).
 Syntax and usage is similar to Google's TensorFlow, however this project has a much smaller scope and puts less emphasis on computational efficiency.

-This projects aim is to provide a relatively concise and readable implementation of backpropagation in computational graphs (i.e. automatic differentiation) and some deep learning building blocks like convolutional layers, lstms, dropout layers, batch normalization etc.
+This project's aim is to provide a relatively concise and readable implementation of backpropagation in computational graphs (i.e. automatic differentiation) and some deep learning building blocks like convolutional layers, lstms, dropout layers, batch normalization etc.

-The core backpropagation algorithm is implemented in ntb/graph.py, the various building blocks in ntb/nodes/*.py
+The core backpropagation algorithm is implemented in ntb/graph.py.
+The various building blocks reside in ntb/nodes/*.py

 ## Examples